reilivia/reilivia.github.io/_posts/2022-09-21-research-on-the-audio-interaction.markdown

 </div>
 <br>

+[Click Here][js-bubblesound] if the embedded javascript doesn't work.

 In here, I don't really change much of the code and the comment.
 I just change the audio because I was trying to understand how the audio work in canvas API.
 I will explain my intention more detailed in the assignment 2 documentation.

 Check out how I incorporate this into my [Assignment 2][assignment2].